jonathangloria/currency-exchange-microservice/README.md

-# Currency Exchange REST API
+# Currency Conversion REST API

-This is Currency Exchange REST API built with Spring Boot
+This is Currency Conversion REST API built with Spring Boot